KIT-HYD/geostatistics_lecture/exercises/univariate/README.md

 But what have you actually done?
 Do you know that?
 What is the variance or mean?
 Easy?
 Then reprogramm it.
 There are 4 files with a prepared function.
-Remove the call to the generic Octave function with your own code.
+Remove the call to the generic Matlab/Octave function with your own code.

 ## Task 2